 Before importing a stallion, veterinary advice should be taken on the incidence of EVA in the exporting country.
 The importer should take the following precautions when EVA is known or suspected to occur in that country:

 Sport horse stallions

 Where stallions are imported into the UK for competition purposes, their EVA status should be established if it is decided, after their arrival, to use them for mating or semen collection while they are in the country.
 The stallion should be isolated for at least 21 days, and blood tested immediately and again at least 14 days later, using the same laboratory each time.
 If the results are seronegative, breeding activities may commence.
-If any result is seropositive, notify the local Field Office of the APHA immediately, keep the stallion in isolation and consult a veterinary surgeon about the next steps.
+If any result is seropositive, notify the Animal & Plant Health Agency (APHA) immediately, keep the stallion in isolation and consult a veterinary surgeon about the next steps.
 The stallion must not be used for mating, teasing or semen collection during this time.

 Recommendations for prevention - artificial insemination and embryo transfer

-Semen should not be used from any stallion unless that stallion has been tested for EVA according to the previous recommendations for domestic and imported stallions.
+Semen should not be used from any stallion unless that stallion has been tested for EVA according to the previous recommendations for domestic (page 23) and imported (page 25) stallions.

 When semen is collected from a stallion:

 Under EU law, import of semen from shedder stallions is not permitted.